Anurag-Basuri/Accident_detection_Model/README.md

 ## Scope

-This project focuses on image/video-based accident detection and does not include factors like weather or driver behavior analysis.
+This project focuses on image/video-based accident detection using object detection and tracking, and does not include factors like weather or driver behavior analysis.

 ## Future Improvements